Craig Francis

 And to finish it off, you should re-start your computer to ensure the service starts up correctly.

-To use this service, open your network configuration, and add "127.0.0.1" as your DNS server on the main network interface, then in your Terminal run:
+Alternatively to work for all domains, open your network configuration, and add "127.0.0.1" as your DNS server on the main network interface.

 ping emma.domain.com